Combine art and science to create an image of prehistoric life.

 The largest mammals discovered here were the enormous Columbian mammoths.
 They are very distinctive by their size and their signature curved, long tusks.
 One of our major finds has been "Zed" a near-complete adult Columbian mammoth.

 Asphalt - A highly viscous form of petroleum.
-It differs from tar, as tar is a man-made substance made by distilling organic material.
+It differs from tar, as tar is a human-made substance made by distilling organic material.

 Ecosystem - A large community of living organisms (plants, animals, and microbes) in a particular area.